Saint-Pol-Roux

-Paul-Pierre Roux, called Saint-Pol-Roux (15 January 1861, quartier de Saint-Henry, Marseille - 18 October 1940, Brest) was a French Symbolist poet.
+Paul-Pierre Roux, called Saint-Pol-Roux (15 January 1861, quartier de Saint-Henry, Marseille – 18 October 1940, Brest), was a French Symbolist poet.

 Life

 Marseille

 Saint-Pol-Roux was born to a middle-class family in Marseille, where his father was an industrialist.
 He studied in a lycée in Lyon, and left it as Bachelor of Arts in 1880.
 He then wrote some plays under his own name.

 Years in Paris

 He left the south of France to install himself in Paris.
 He particularly frequented the salon of Stéphane Mallarmé, for whom Saint-Pol-Roux had the greatest admiration.
 He won a certain notoriety, trying out several pseudonyms before finally becoming "Saint-Pol-Roux le magnifique".
 One of his plays, La Dame à la faulx, was put on by Sarah Bernhardt, and was interviewed by Jules Huret as a member of the Symbolist movement.
 He perhaps participated in the Rosicrucian aesthetic of Péladan.
-Nevertheless, he wrote nothing on the movement or on its founder although Saint-Pol-Roux seems to have been interested in this audacious literary attempt.
+Nevertheless, he wrote nothing on the movement or on its founder although Saint-Pol-Roux seems to have been interested in this audacious literary experiment.